 August 2005 – May 2011: Teaching Assistant, University of Idaho Department of Biological Sciences.
 Led sections of ~25 students in planned laboratory activities for Mammalogy (Biology 483, supervised by David Roon and Jack Sullivan), Ecology and Population Biology (Biology 314, supervised by Scott Nuismer), Cellular and Molecular Biology (Biology 212, supervised by Kristin Simokat), and Biology and Society (Biology 102, supervised by Margaret Ricci).

 2015: Genomic basis of rapid adaptation in Medicago truncatula.
-Full proposal to NSF Division of Environmental Biology.
+Invited full proposal to NSF Division of Environmental Biology.
 Co-PI with Peter Tiffin.
 Not funded.

 2011: Evolution of symbiosis genes across the Legumes.
 Howard Hughes Medical Institute Research Mentor Program application, $1,250.